Principal Investigator, Project Lead

 The Conversion to Co-operatives Project

-MARCELO VIETA, Principle Investigator of the SSHRC-funded Co-opConvert project, is Associate Professor in the Program in Adult Education and Community Development and Co-Director of the Centre for Learning, Social Economy & Work, both at the Ontario Institute for Studies in Education of the University of Toronto (OISE/UT).
-Marcelo is the author of Workers’ Self-Management in Argentina: Contesting Neo-liberalism by Occupying Companies, Creating Cooperatives, and Recuperating Autogestión (Brill/Haymarket, 2020), and was lead researcher and lead author of the report The Italian Road to Recuperating Enterprises and the Legge Marcora Framework: Italy’s Worker Buyouts in Times of Crisis (EURICSE, 2017), the first comprehensive political economic study of Italy’s contemporary worker buyouts developed in collaboration with its co-operative sector.
+MARCELO VIETA, Principal Investigator of the SSHRC-funded Co-opConvert project, is Associate Professor in the Program in Adult Education and Community Development and Director of the Centre for Learning, Social Economy & Work, both at the Ontario Institute for Studies in Education of the University of Toronto (OISE/UT).
+Marcelo is the author of the book Workers’ Self-Management in Argentina: Contesting Neo-liberalism by Occupying Companies, Creating Cooperatives, and Recuperating Autogestión (Brill/Haymarket, 2020), and was lead researcher and author of the report The Italian Road to Recuperating Enterprises and the Legge Marcora Framework: Italy’s Worker Buyouts in Times of Crisis (EURICSE, 2017), the first comprehensive study of Italy’s contemporary worker buyouts developed in collaboration with its co-operative sector.
 Marcelo is currently leading two major research projects studying business conversions to cooperatives and youth-focused work integration social enterprises in Canada and is an active member of the International Network of the Workers’ Economy and the Community Economies Research Network.
-He is also serves on the board of serves as a board member of the Canadian Association for Studies in Co-operation and is one of three Americas representatives on the ICA-Committee on Co-operative Research.
+He also serves on the board of the Canadian Association for Studies in Co-operation and is one of three Americas representatives on the International Co-operative Alliance's Committee on Co-operative Research (ICA-CCR).
 Marcelo researches and teaches on the sociology of work, workplace and organizational learning and change, economic democracy, the social and solidarity economy, the new cooperativism, and critical theory.
-Regionally, he specializes in Latin America, Canada, and Italy, with a particular focus on labour and co-ops in Argentina.
+Regionally, he specializes in Latin America, Canada, and Italy, with a focus on labour and co-ops in Argentina.